GMOs are transgenic plants or organisms carrying foreign genes.

 For example, gluten-free wheat is made by genetic modification.

 GMOs are also designed to attain specific taste, color, aroma, and texture.

-This helps create a product acceptable to consumers.
+This helps create a product that is acceptable to consumers.

 An example of such practice is golden rice.
-Here the gene from the carrot is isolated and inserted into the rice to impart golden color to it.
+Here, the gene from the carrot is isolated and inserted into the rice to impart a golden color to it.

 Cons of GMO varieties

 - GMOs are not considered safe for humans, other living beings, and the environment.

 - Though the early outcomes are beneficial and magical, the after-effects can be quite hazardous and drastic.

 - In short, GMOs act as a short-term solution to a problem and create long-term problems.

 - GMOs are considered unhealthy for living organisms as they affect the body’s organs, causing gastrointestinal and immune system disorders.